 Military to Civilian Career Transition: How to Translate Your Skills for Success

-Thank you for your military service.
+First — thank you for your service.

-Now, you face a new kind of challenge—one that doesn't come with a playbook or clear chain of command.
 As you prepare for a military to civilian career transition, you may feel overwhelmed by the idea of marketing yourself in the civilian workforce.
-Do you even know how to do anything of relevance to a “real job?”
+Do you even know how to do anything relevant to a “real job”?

 Short answer: Yes.
 Absolutely.
 And it’s probably far more than you realize.